Code-Institute-Submissions/outerzone/README.md

 * Products - search bar not working
 * Products - Fix sort by name.
 * Products - Get filter by Artist to work.
+* Products - use for statement to run through filter artists
 * Basket - fix delete
 * Basket - fix update quantity
 * Checkout - grand total not pulling through to admin?